Updated July 7, 2016

 Dr. Hiskens is the Vennema Professor of Engineering in the Department of Electrical Engineering and Computer Science at the University of Michigan at Ann Arbor.
 From 1980 to 1992, he was with the Queensland Electricity Supply Industry, where he held the positions of EMS Security Applications Engineer and Planning Engineer Transmission Systems.
 From 1992 to 1999, he was a Senior Lecturer at the University of Newcastle, Australia, from 1999 to 2002 a Visiting Professor in the Department of Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign, and from 2002 to 2008 a Professor in the Department of Electrical and Computer Engineering at the University of Wisconsin-Madison.

-Dr. Hiskens' research focuses on power system analysis, in particular the modelling, dynamics and control of large-scale, networked, nonlinear systems.
-He is involved in numerous IEEE activities in the Power and Energy Society, Control Systems Society, Circuits and Systems Society, and Systems Council.
-He is an Editor of the IEEE Transactions on Power Systems, and a past Associate Editor of the IEEE Transactions on Circuits and Systems-I: Regular Papers and the IEEE Transactions on Control Systems Technology.
-He is the Treasurer of the IEEE Systems Council.
+Dr. Hiskens' research interests lie at the intersection of power system analysis and systems theory, in particular modelling, optimization, dynamics and control of large-scale, networked, nonlinear systems.
+His recent activity has focussed largely on integration of renewable generation and controllable loads.
+He is involved in numerous IEEE activities in the Power and Energy Society, Control Systems Society and Circuits and Systems Society, and has served as the Vice-President for Finance of the IEEE Systems Council.
+He is a past Associate Editor of the IEEE Transactions on Power Systems, the IEEE Transactions on Circuits and Systems-I: Regular Papers and the IEEE Transactions on Control Systems Technology.

 Professor Hiskens is a Fellow of the IEEE, a Fellow of Engineers Australia, and a Chartered Professional Engineer in Australia.